circle

 Avril

-I am the new Scottish representative for the u3a Walking Exchange.
+I am the Scottish representative for the u3a Walking Exchange.
 I look foward to supporting you.

 I have recently been appointed to the role of u3a Nordic Walking Subject Adviser.